lee0c/lee0c.github.io/_posts/2025/2025-12-02-siblinghood.md

 - 2 emails, one on receipt and one on re-sending.
 This allows me to check in on progress and ensure the card doesn't get too stalled, or lost.
 - more optionally, but fun for seeing how things are going: a picture of the card (**not** the envelope!)

+## what I'll send participants

+### guidelines

+all guidelines (which you can always find here!) will be repeated over email so you have a local copy.
+They may *additionally* be ported over to a standalone site if we find we want somewhere not-on-this-website for pictures and travel deets (don't worry, no addresses.
+Nothing more specific than country or state).

+### recipient and loop order assignment

+each participant will be sent the name and address of the next person in the loop.
+They will *also* be sent their place in the loop, numbered from 1.

+### reminders

+I'll be doing my level best to track the card's movement, so as it is sent around (assuming I get check-ins from y'all! please help me out here!)
+I will send out reminders to folks to either check their mail or make sure the card gets sent out again.
+Some folks have specifically asked for this support and I don't want to let them down, so more communication is always better.

 ## i want in!

 read all that? too long, didn't bother? either way.